arangodb/arangodb-java-driver/tutorial/Tutorial.md

 collection.create();
 ```

-## Creating a document
+### Create a document

-Now we create a document in the collection.
-Any object can be added as a document to the database and be retrieved from
+Let's create a document in the collection.
+Any object can be added as a document
-the database as an object.
+to the database and be retrieved from the database as an object.

-For this example we use the class BaseDocument, provided with the driver.
-The attributes of the document are stored in a
+This example uses the `BaseDocument` class, provided with the driver.
+The
-map as key<String>/value<Object> pair:
+attributes of the document are stored in a map as `key<String>`/`value<Object>` pair:

 ```java
 String key = "myKey";